Tsarter/shrexstrikes/README.md

 Vajuta "Load"

 Mingi .java faili peale minnes peaks tulema ka valik "Setup SDK".
 Programm on testitud java18-ga aga arvatavasti töötab ka teiste versioonidega.
-Seejärel saad käima panna `Server -> src -> Main -> java -> Main` ja siis `Client -> src -> Main -> java -> Main`.
-Järjekord on tähtis, kuna client tahab käimapanekul kohe ühenduda serveriga.
+Seejärel saad käima panna `Client -> desktop -> src -> org.example -> DesktopLauncher `.
+Kui ühendus ei õnnestu, siis ilmselt on Taltechi server maas.

 [Nii](https://i.imgur.com/0ANqn39.png) on ka võimalik mitu clientit korraga tööle panna, et [samal ajal](https://i.imgur.com/3XYjNmh.png) kahes või rohkemas clientis korraga mängida. (mis on ka multiplayeri mõte)

 ## Mängu sisu
-Kirjuta clienti konsooli "NESW" ja liigud kaardil(board-il) ringi.
-Mäng töötab multiplayeris.
+In main menu choose your map, game mode, character, double damage, etc.
+When you are ready, then click the play button.
+Then you will be forwarded to lobby, where you will need to wait for other players to join the game.

+For moving around use AWSD.
+For looking around use your mouse.
+Mouse gets captured when you use the ESC key.

+## Allpool on näite projekti asjandused, pole otseselt seotud Shrex Strikes mänguga

 ## Mis mängu kapoti all toimub?